A faster subquadratic algorithm for finding outlier correlations: A Lower Bound via Orthogonal Vectors

 The sparsification lemma of Impagliazzo, Paturi, and Zane~\cite{Impagliazzo2001b} and a lemma of Williams~\cite{Williams2005} yield the following conditional hardness result (cf.~\cite[Lemma~A.1]{Williams2014}) for \textsc{Orthogonal Vectors}:

-\begin{Lem}[Williams~\cite{Williams2005}] Suppose there exists a constant $\delta>0$ and a randomized algorithm that for all constants $c\geq 1$ solves the \textsc{Orthogonal Vectors} problem with $d\leq c\log n$ in time $O(n^{2-\delta})$, w.h.p.
-Then, the Strong Exponential Time Hypothesis is false. \end{Lem}
+\begin{lemma}[Williams~\cite{Williams2005}] Suppose there exists a constant $\delta>0$ and a randomized algorithm that for all constants $c\geq 1$ solves the \textsc{Orthogonal Vectors} problem with $d\leq c\log n$ in time $O(n^{2-\delta})$, w.h.p.
+Then, the Strong Exponential Time Hypothesis is false. \end{lemma}